-Different media (video, graphics and CD-ROMs) help both visitors and specialized researchers analyze the thousand-year-old history of the Jewish population, which is also narrated by testimonies coming from synagogues, cemeteries, former ghettos (furnishings, religious artifacts, sacred books).
-Historic itineraries outside the museum are also suggested.
+Different media (video, graphics and CD-ROMs) help both visitors and specialized researchers analyse the four thousand-year history of the Jewish population, also narrated by objects from synagogues, cemeteries, former ghettos (furnishings, religious artefacts, sacred books).
+The museum also provides suggestions for historic itineraries outside the museum as well.

-The Jewish museum system of Emilia Romagna has its informative and cultural base in Bologna Jewish Museum and an architectural, artistic, educational and documented heritage in Bologna territory.
+The Jewish museum system of Emilia Romagna recognizes the Bologna Jewish Museum as its informative and cultural base, given the Bologna community’s architectural, artistic, educational and documented heritage.

 The museum covers an area of 800 square metres, divided into three sections: 'permanent exhibit', 'temporary activities' and 'documents and library'.

-In the "permanent exhibit" section of the museum a visitor can learn about the history of the Jewish identity.
-This history is illustrated through its span of almost 4000 years.
+In the "permanent exhibit" section of the museum visitors learn about the history of the Jewish identity.
+This history is illustrated throughout the peoples’ 4000-year history.

-The 'temporary activities' section promotes a rich schedule of weekly initiatives: courses and workshops on language, Jewish art and culture, conferences, book presentations, meetings and debates, shows and concerts, guided tours and workshops.
-Furthermore, the museum organizes trips to learn more about the rich Jewish artistic historical heritage.
+The 'temporary activities' section organizes a rich schedule of weekly initiatives: courses and workshops on language, Jewish art and culture, conferences, book presentations, meetings and debates, shows and concerts, guided tours and workshops.
+Furthermore, the museum organizes trips to learn more about the rich Jewish heritage.

 The temporary activities section also houses a bookshop specializing in Hebrew texts.
 With nearly 800 titles, it offers a complete overview of Jewish culture.

-The third section hosts a library with more than 2000 volumes, a document archive and internet access for visitors, necessary for consultations about museum content.
+The third section is a library of more than 2000 volumes, a document archive and internet access for visitors, for researching the topics the museum contains.

-In 2000, Bologna Jewish Museum won a prestigious award as the best organization for museum communication in 1999 from the Italian Association for Industrial Design.
+In 2000, the Bologna Jewish Museum won the prestigious Italian Association for Industrial Design award as the best museum communication in Italy for that year.

 Bookshop, educational area, temporary exhibition hall, conference hall, access for the disabled.
-The Jewish Museum of Bologna organizes guided tours on Sundays at the museum that examine some fundamental points of Jewish history and tradition in Bologna.
+The Jewish Museum of Bologna organizes guided tours on Sundays at the museum to examine highlights of Jewish history and tradition in Bologna.